tlodge/databox-sdk-tutorial/gettingstarted/install/index.md

   <figcaption class="figure-caption text-center">nearly there</figcaption>
 </figure>

 Follow the instructions on that page to set up a github application and add a ClientID and Client Secret.
+It will ask you to restart the databox once you have updated a file.
+Type **command C** to be able to type the commands in the terminal.
 Once restarted you should see:

 <figure class="figure">
   <img class="thumbnail" src="/images/gettingstarted/sdk/sdklogin.png" width="50%"  alt="sdk login">